IBM/ibm-pak/docs/command-help.md

   -h, --help                       help for get
       --install-method string      Install method to generate manifests as per install type.
 One of: [OLM, helm] (default "OLM")
+      --resolve-unique-dependencies   if provided, check for duplicate versions and resolve exact one suitable version of sub-CASE (optional)
       --skip-dependencies          skip downloading dependencies (optional)
       --skip-verify                if provided, skips the certification verification (optional) --version string             the "semantic version range" specifying the CASE to download, e.g. '2.0.0' or '>=1.0.0, <=3.0.0' (optional - assumes latest if not provided)